 CrossFit Alpha Strike

 The first time I tried CrossFit was with my friend Blesz back in 2013 at BioFitness gym.
-I didn’t take it seriously because it didn’t piqued my interest and I was doing MMA at that time.
+I didn’t take it seriously because it didn’t pique my interest and I was doing MMA at that time.
 But last September 2015, I decided to gain muscles and join Alpha Strike.

 The first thing I noticed in Alpha Strike was that a lot of girls there have bigger butts than mine.
 So that’s automatically a plus in my book!
 Because that’s what I want to achieve, to have a bigger ass.